fivequarters/fusebit.io/src/_blog/_posts/discord-slash-commands.md

 [PagerDuty + Discord Integration](https://fusebit.io/blog/pagerduty-discord-integration/)

-### Before you go…
+### How To Get More Discord and Developer Tips

-If you are looking to create flexible and powerful integrations using other platforms, check out [Fusebit](https://fusebit.io/), and follow us on [Twitter](https://twitter.com/fusebitio) for more developer topics.
+If you are looking to create flexible and powerful integrations using other platforms like Slack, Salesforce and GitHub, check out [Fusebit](https://fusebit.io/) to get started, and follow us on Twitter [@fusebitio](https://twitter.com/fusebitio) for our daily developer posts.